 5. Check the fit along the way.

 Most sweaters can be adjusted to fit your particular body better.
-If you want to be able to actually try on the garment as you crochet, try a hexagon cardigan pattern or cocoon-style sweater.
+If you want to be able to actually try on the garment as you crochet, try a hexagon cardigan or cocoon-style sweater.

 6. Block your project.